DKXXXL/master-thesis/pldi2023/review-reply-densed.md

   consistency/canonicity.

   We agree with Reviewer B's insight -- we will get consistency/canonicity when we translate the unconventional Wtype into the conventional one.
+In fact, our consistency proof is structurally identical to the  type-preservation proof for a translation to MLTT, since consistency is proved via a type-preserving, metacircular interpretation.

-The reason we didn't choose to do so is that we expect this translation a lot more verbose than the current proof because of the simplicity of Wtype itself compared to the rich functionality provided by (fake-)Agda's Inductive Facility.
+  The reason we
+  didn't choose to do so is that we expect this translation a lot more verbose than the current proof because of the simplicity of Wtype itself compared to the rich functionality provided by (fake-)Agda's Inductive Facility.
 We only use the latter when constructing the consistency/canonicity model.

 * (Review A/B) __In the conclusion of rule Tyeq/Casety, R should be T?__